jpsm83/health/documentation/n8n/article_rewrite.md

 **CRITICAL INSTRUCTION: YOU MUST REWRITE THE ARTICLE TO MAKE IT LOOK DIFFERENT, MAKE IT LONGER, KEEP CONTEXT, PATTERN AND OUTPUT IN THE SPECIFIED JSON FORMAT.**

+**MANDATORY: ALL CONTENT MUST BE IN ENGLISH ONLY - NO OTHER LANGUAGES ALLOWED.**

 **MANDATORY LENGTH ENFORCEMENT: THE REWRITTEN ARTICLE MUST BE LONGER THAN THE ORIGINAL.
 THIS IS NOT OPTIONAL.
 IF YOU CREATE A SHORTER ARTICLE, YOU WILL FAIL THE TASK.**

 Your task is to: